SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jfrog-artifactory-opentelemetry.md

 ### Step3: Sending logs to Sumo

-Once you have the yaml file downloaded in step 2, please follow the below steps based on your platform
+Once you have the yaml file downloaded in step 2, follow the below steps based on your platform.

 <Tabs
   className="unique-tabs"